hvaz/crypto-fun/README.md

 optional arguments:
   -h, --help            show this help message and exit --exchanges EXCHANGES [EXCHANGES ...]
                         List of exchanges to be used.
+Default value is list of all exchanges
-Mandatory --markets MARKETS [MARKETS ...]
+  --markets MARKETS [MARKETS ...]
                         List of market's symbols in which to test model.
-                        Mandatory
-  --candles_m_size CANDLES_M_SIZE
+                        Default covers all defined markets for each exchange --candles_m_size CANDLES_M_SIZE
                         Candles m parameter's size used to determine their chronological extension.
 Check infos.py file for